 WHAT MAKES IT IMPORTANT?

-- Acacia gum provides revenues and work to the local population many of whom are amngst the poorest communities in the world.
+Acacia gum provides revenues and work to the local population many of whom are amongst the poorest communities in the world.
 Women are usually the ones who harvest acacia gum providing them with financial independence and empowerment.

 WHY AND HOW WOULD I USE ACACIA GUM?